EarlPitts/bsc-thesis/thesis.md

 # Introduction

 Today, as cloud computing is becoming more and more ubiquitous, there is an increasing demand for finer control of resources in our data centers.
-Network bandwidth is a valuable resource, TODO
+One of these resources if network bandwidth, TODO

+## Motivation

 The primare goal of this thesis is to provide an easy-to-use solution for limiting the bandwidth in our Kubernetes cluster on a per-pod basis.

-## Motivation

-Provides a solution to limit the incoming bandwidth on a per-pod basis.
 To achieve this, it uses a technology called BPF (Berkeley Packet Filter), or as nowadays called, eBPF. eBPF gives you the ability to run mini programs on a wide variety of kernal and application events.
 It makes the kernel programmable for people without background in kernel development.

 ## Thesis Structure

-The thesis consists of multiple chapters, each
+The thesis consists of multiple chapters, each TODO

 # Development Environment